-Aging AMT entries prevents the following situation: when one node goes down or takes itself off the network, a second node with a different Ethernet address starts up and acquires the same AppleTalk address of the first node.
+Aging AMT entries prevents the following situation: when one node goes down or takes itself off the network, a second node with a different hardware address starts up and acquires the same protocol address as the first node.
 An AARP implementation in a third node needs to learn about this change in mapping.
-Unless the second node broadcasts an AARP request, the third node will not be aware of this change and will continue to contain an invalid Ethernet address in the AMT.
+Unless the second node broadcasts an AARP request, the third node will not be aware of this change and will continue to contain an invalid hardware address in the AMT.